openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let appDistributionType: String
 ```

-**Description:** The distribution type of the application's signing certificate, which can be: app_gallery, enterprise, os_integration, or crowdtesting.
+**Function:** The distribution type of the application's signing certificate, which can be: app_gallery, enterprise, os_integration, or crowdtesting.

 **Type:** String